 Grade 12 - Texas Mathematics

-Core: Texas Algebra II (Credit: 1.00)The Algebra II curriculum builds on the concepts covered in Algebra I. Through a "Discovery-Confirmation-Practice"-based exploration of intermediate algebra, students are challenged to work toward a mastery of computational skills, to deepen their understanding of key ideas and solution strategies, and to extend their knowledge through a variety of problem-solving applications.
+Core: Texas Mathematical Models with Applications (Credit: 1.00)Mathematical Models with Applications focuses on the application of algebraic, geometric, statistics and probability concepts to real world experiences in personal finance, science, art and social science.
+Through a "Discovery-Confirmation-Practice"-based exploration of these concepts, students are challenged to strengthen their computational skills, to deepen their understanding of key ideas and solution strategies, and to extend their knowledge through a variety of problem-solving applications.

 This course supports all students as they develop computational fluency, deepen conceptual understanding, and apply mathematical process standards.
-Students begin each lesson by discovering new concepts through guided instruction, and then confirm their understanding in an interactive, feedback-rich environment.
-Modeling activities equip students with tools for analyzing a variety of real-world scenarios and mathematical ideas.
-Journaling activities allow students to reason abstractly and quantitatively, construct arguments, critique reasoning, and communicate precisely.
+Throughout the course, students are equipped with tools for analyzing a variety of real-world scenarios and mathematical ideas and are asked to solve and communicate mathematics effectively.

-The content is specifically aligned with the 2012 TEKS Algebra II Standards.
+The content is specifically aligned with the 2012 TEKS Mathematical Models with Applications Standards.